PulkitAsri/particlesEffect/README.md

 # ParticlesEffect

-### Particles JS background animation effect tutorial with no libraries(Vanila JavaScript)
+### Particles JS background animation effect tutorial with no libraries(Vanilla JavaScript)
 ----><a href="https://pulkitasri.github.io/particlesEffect/">Check it Out!</a><-----